lgimeneza/ms-library/README.md

 # MS Library

 This is a Kotlin-based microservice for managing a library, built with Spring Boot and Gradle.
+The project follows the principles of hexagonal architecture to ensure a clean separation of concerns and maintainability.

 ## Table of Contents